Thegolfingocto/KD_wo_CE/README.md

 ### Environment
 * This software was developed on Ubuntu 24.04 and is suitable for use on Linux-based operating systems **only**.
 I have absolutely no idea how well it will work on Windows/Mac, if at all.
 Some modifications will likely be necessary.
 * The existence of a CUDA capable GPU is assumed.
-* Developed using python 3.12.
+* Developed in python 3.12 against CUDA 13.0 and nvidia driver 580.

 ### Code Behavior
 * By default, the IDataset interface class will look for a path to store dataset files in /Scripts/Datasets/DatasetsCfg.json.
 When you first run the main.py script, it will prompt you to specify a dataset storage location, and use `/home/{username}/Datasets/` as a fallback.